vueandme/pizza-components/docs/composition.md

 ### Why would you do this

-The pattern here is that you may want to wrap a 'smaller' reusable component in another resusable component and need a way to populate the slots of it.
+The pattern here is that you may want to wrap a 'smaller' reusable component in another reusable component and need a way to populate the slots of it.
 Ie: a `Card` component becoming a `FormCard`

 ## Mixin factories